Overview of the 2026 CDC Vaccination Schedule

 Routine Adult Vaccines You Should Not Skip

-Beyond the new updates, the CDC continues to emphasize the importance of staying current with routine adult immunizations.
+Beyond the seasonal updates, the CDC continues to emphasize the importance of staying current with routine adult immunizations.
 These include:

 - Influenza: Annual vaccination for all adults, ideally before the end of October